mbrinkmeier/abbozza-calliope/README.md

 **abbozza-common** provides classes and files for the platform-specific IDEs.
 As such it is a prerequisite for the platform specific projects [abbozza-arduino](https://github.com/mbrinkmeier/abbozza-arduino) and
 [abbozza-calliope](https://github.com/mbrinkmeier/abbozza-calliope).

-**abbozza-calliope** provides the interface and IDE for the [Calliope Mini](https://calliope.cc).
+**abbozza-calliope** provides the interface and IDE for the [Calliope Mini](https://calliope.cc) and an installer.

 ## How to build

 **abbozza-common** is a Netbeans Project.
 It provides the common classes and files for the projects [abbozza-arduino](https://github.com/mbrinkmeier/abbozza-arduino) and [abbozza-calliope](https://github.com/mbrinkmeier/abbozza-calliope), which implement the IDEs for the specific platforms.
-The latter additionally requires the installer provided by [abbozza-calliope-install](https://github.com/mbrinkmeier/abbozza-calliope-install).

 ### Manual build